lucrnz/site/content/blog/_index.md

 ## Blog

-These are all my blog posts!

-Topics: anything!

-I write the stuff that I want when I want, no promises on post schedule or anything.
+You can find my blog posts here.
+I write about programming, tech, personal experiences and reflections.